-However, there appears to be no compelling incentive for the PQS seller to negotiate an agreement that has different terms and conditions than the underlying agreement, unless there were specific provisions included which required the PQS seller to negotiate towards the contract terms desired by the ROFR holder.
+In contrast, there appears to be minimal incentive for the PQS seller to negotiate an agreement with the ROFR holding community that has different terms and conditions than the underlying agreement, unless there were specific provisions included which required the PQS seller to negotiate towards the contract terms desired by the ROFR holder.
 Defining or quantifying the degree to which a potential PQS seller must re-negotiate would likely be a challenging policy determination.
-However, simply amending the FMP to allow for such a renegotiation would provide for that possibility.
+However, simply amending the FMP to allow for such a re-negotiation would provide for that possibility.